 The ED Search

 Working with a board committee and LSP’s human resources department, Amy has posted a job announcement and begun to collection applications.
-Applications will be accepted through March 31, and then the board hiring committee will select qualified applicants to interview.
+Applications will be accepted during the next few weeks, and then the board hiring committee will select qualified applicants to interview.
 Part of Amy’s responsibilities involve determining how best to engage the organization’s staff in the executive director hiring process, with the understanding that the final decision lies with the board of directors.
 The plan is to have a new executive director in place by summer.
 It should be made clear that Amy Brugh is on a temporary contract, and will not be applying for the permanent executive director position.

 By the way, if you, or someone you know, is interested in leading LSP, check out the job description and applications details here.
 We are seeking a dynamic, collaborative leader who is deeply committed to building power in rural areas and has a proven interest in environmental stewardship of the land and working with farmers.
 Word of mouth is the best tool we have at our disposal when seeking to fill such an important role here at LSP.